Is Love At First Sight A Real Thing?

 The future of "love at first sight"

-Just because a couple may fall in love at first sight, does this mean they have a solid chance at staying together for the long haul?
+Just because a couple may fall in love at first sight, does this mean they have a solid chance at a long term relationship?
 The answer here is, of course!
 Research shows that if you have a positive opinion of a person from the moment you meet them, these relationships tend to do better than those who start off hating each other, which then blossoms into love.
 As the feelings grow stronger and physical touch more intense, the love hormone, oxytocin, also increases, and so does each other's affection.
 The latter may make for a cute story, but it doesn't always have staying power.

 However, that positive first impression can have negative consequences, too.
 This is where that superficiality comes back.
 For instance, if a man is so taken with a woman's grace and beauty that he finds he falls for her almost instantly, he may soon realize that she is not quite what she appeared to be once he gets to know her better.
 This is, in a way, his being punished for attempting to start a relationship with the woman without giving himself the chance to get to know her first.